minthanthtoo/myanmar-collation-stats/README.md

 ========
 This module can be used in <b>NLP (Natural Language Processing)</b> research in the following ways -

-* Myanmar Word segmentation (this module can count the number of syllables)
+* Myanmar Word segmentation (this module can identify syllables)

-* Myanmar Sorting (part of the module apply "Myanmar Sorting Rules"; still under development)
+* Myanmar Sorting (fully functional,with all burmese words; still testing)
 * Analysis of Myanmar letter frequency in a lexicon (still working to support a real lexicon not just a wordlist)

 Contact
 =======
-Don't hesitate to contact us if you want to.<br/>
+Don't hesitate if you want to contact us.<br/>
-We appriciate your feedback<br/>
+We appreciate your feedback<br/>
 email:minthanthtoo1994@gmail.com